PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Damage Calculator**:
   - Custom version:
-    - We can add a random value put in a range to alterate the formula.
+    - We can add a random value put in a range to alter the formula.
     - The damage calculator feature contain a simulation where a character attacks a monster and the final damages he deals.

 - **Stat Set Up**: Set up the rules for a certain stat.